SebilleK/BubbleMap/README.md

 			body: JSON.stringify({ email: 'user1@test.com' }),
 		}),
 	);
-#...
+# (...)
 ```

 ### Notes

-Assuming you're running the tests after you populated the database with dummy data **(see Database > Data for testing section)**, they should all pass!
+Assuming you're running the tests after you populated the database with dummy data **(see Database > Data for Testing section)**, they should all pass!

-There are tests for every endpoint (note that the stores routes don't have login-only routes and the reviews routes don't have admin-only routes: please refer to the **API docs > Endpoints section** ).
+There are tests for every endpoint (note that the stores routes don't have login-only routes and the reviews routes don't have admin-only routes: please refer to the **API docs > Endpoints section**).

 ![Bun test](images/test.gif)